rachitnigam/runt/README.md

 Runt is a lightweight, concurrent, and parallel snapshot testing framework that requires minimal configuration.
-Checkout the [documentation][docs] for explaination of various features.
+Checkout the [documentation][docs] for explanation of various features.

 Here is an example of `runt` in action:
 ![](static/runt.gif)